MagnusThor/thor-rx/README.md

 # thor-rx
-ThorRx is a tiny Proxy based lib for deliverering events and change records to keep track of mutations.
+ThorRx is a tiny Proxy based lib for deliverering events and change records to keep track of mutations on objects (models).
-When a property is modified on an thor-rx 'observed' instance thor-rx will fire events that helps you keep track of changes in a smooth way.
+When a property is modified on an thor-rx 'observed' instance thor-rx will deliver change notifications that helps you keep track of changes in a smooth way.

 ## Installation